 4 | Autechre – L-event

 The boys are back with four tracks that in some ways return to the kind of elliptical elongations heard on 2005’s Untilted.
-They share that album’s strong sense of momentum & clear surface evolution, the beats emerging as if through multiple layers of filtering gauze.
-However, the brevity of these tracks bolsters their directness, projecting clarity & immediacy despite the music’s abundant inner complexities.
+They share that album’s strong sense of momentum and clear surface evolution, the beats emerging as if through multiple layers of filtering gauze.
+However, the brevity of these tracks bolsters their directness, projecting clarity and immediacy despite the music’s abundant inner complexities.

 3 | voidesque – the water test

 Since his first release at the start of last year, Derek Jeppsen has become one of the most interesting figures in experimental IDM.
 Although still a relatively unknown voice, that situation may well change after an extremely productive 2013, which saw no fewer than half a dozen releases (all freely available).
-His music is for the most part concise & concentrated, & while the three tracks on the water test together last barely 10 minutes, the amount of invention piled into them, combined with Jeppsen’s increasing propensity toward unchecked aggression, makes them powerful & cutting.
+His music is for the most part concise and concentrated, and while the three tracks on the water test together last barely 10 minutes, the amount of invention piled into them, combined with Jeppsen’s increasing propensity toward unchecked aggression, makes them powerful and cutting.